 - Private client trading portfolio access.

 - The Oracle database was back up by 1:12 Wednesday morning.
 But on Wednesday a second problem occurred, namely an overwhelming number of web requests.
 This turned out to be a cascade of retries in the face of – and of course exacerbating – poor response time.
-While there was no direct connection to the database outage, Tippy is sympathetic to my suggestions that:
+While there was no direct connection to the database outage, Deep Packet is sympathetic to my suggestions that:

 - Network/app server traffic was bound to be particularly high as people tried to get caught up after the Tuesday outage, or just see what was going on in their accounts.